Mary Berry Potato Salad with Salmon and Prawns

 Introducing Mary Berry’s delightful summer buffet dish: a potato salad featuring salmon and prawns.
 Like many other recipes by Mary Berry like the coronation chicken salad, and chicken casserole, this Mary Berry potato salad offers the convenience of preparing it a day ahead and refrigerating it, with the radish, freshly cooked salmon, and prawns added up to 4 hours in advance.

-Prep Time: 15 mins Cook Time: 15 mins Total: 30 mins
+Prep: 15 mins Total: 30 mins Yields: 6

 What is Mary Berry’s Potato Salad with Salmon and Prawns?